Spirits of the prominent and the ordinary haven’t checked out.

 Psychic Peter James had two personal communications with Caroline and Montgomery Clift.
 He also from a very cold spot near the Academy Room, that he called a “tubular shaft,”a doorway used by visiting spirit people who love The Roosevelt Hotel.

 Lisa of Contact Research Investigation Specialists [CRIS] recorded an EVP in Maryln’s old suite, “Help Me!”
 They conducted a paranormal investigation with Para-psychologist, Dr. Barry Taft.

 Other restless spirits stay for other reasons.
 Peter James got the distinct impression that Clift was trapped here, unable to find the peace he seeks.
 Caroline is on a quest to find her mother.
 Marilyn Monroe seeks the peace of an earlier time in her life, before she made some bad choices that eventually took her life too soon.
 Strong emotions keep other spirits stuck because they can’t let go and go to the other side.
 Other former guests, like Carol Lombard enjoy their memories of staying here while alive.

 Los Angeles, CA 90028

-The Hollywood Roosevelt Hotel is a four star hotel with 4 star prices, located in the heart of historic Hollywood, on Hollywood Boulevard, just steps away from the TCL Chinese Theater and Dolby Theater.
+The Hollywood Roosevelt Hotel is a four star hotel located in the heart of historic Hollywood, on Hollywood Boulevard, just steps away from the TCL Chinese Theater and Dolby Theater.
 It is also close to The Hollywood Bowl and Hollywood Walk of Fame.

 - YouTube video: “CRIS gets EVP in Marilyn Monroe’s Suite at the Roosevelt Hotel”